xiaoyeye/CNNC/README.md

 #Trained model:

-#step1, users need to provide gene pair candidate list or expression data;
+#step1, users need to provide gene pair candidate list and their expression data (optional);

 #step2, use get_xy_data_cnn_combine_from_database.py to get gene pair NEPDF list;

 Usage: python get_xy_data_cnn_combine_from_database.py bulk_gene_list.txt, sc_gene_list.txt, gene_pair list, bulk expression data, sc exprsssion data

+Here we use gene symbol information to align bulk, scRNA-seq and gene pair's gene sets.
+In our own data, scRNA-seq used entrez ID, bulk RNA-seq used ensembl ID, gene pair list used gene symbol ID, thus we used 'bulk_gene_list.txt' and 'sc_gene_list.txt' to convert all the IDs to gene symbols.
+Please make IDs convert to gene symbol ID files for bulk and scRNA-seq data.

 #step3, use predict_no_y.py to do prediction;